vramdhanie/learn-the-fire/README.md

 A quiz for learning the Fire Tablet

-This quiz utilizes the spaced repetition algorithm for learning the Fir Tablet.
+This quiz utilizes the spaced repetition algorithm for learning the Fire Tablet.